PGA donated to six area organizations

 The Oaks Clubs PGA Golf Day was held in 2019 with pledges from more than 200 golfers and PGA professionals, the news release said.
 Each pledged $10 per birdie made by the professional staff.

-“It’s a great feeling being able to raise all of this money for various children’s charities,” Oaks Club’s Director of Golf Tim Beckwith said.
+“It’s a great feeling being able to raise all of this money for various children’s charities,” said Tim Beckwith, Oaks Club’s Director of Golf.
 “I am so proud of the club and our staff and I am honored to be able to give back to our community through these fundraising efforts.”

 The charities, along with Big Brothers Big Sisters of the Sun Coast, the Boys & Girls Club of Sarasota; Make a Wish Foundation of South Florida; First Tee of Sarasota; Greater Sarasota Junior Golf Association; and the Capri Isles Junior Golf program, the news release stated.